Marlamin/blog/blog/2025-02-06-player-housing-1/index.md

 - Arathor: New kit in 11.0.
 - Tuskarr: Kits updated in DF with maybe more coming in TLT.
 - Kul Tiras: Large kit added in BfA, still holds up.

+## More soon
+I didn't intend on ending the post here, but this is where my internet gave out for the night.
+Posted this draft from mobile and will likely do another post when I have enough other stuff to talk about and speculate on, which is very likely to be very soon.
+If you have any suggestions, let me know in the comments or on BlueSky: https://bsky.app/profile/marlam.in